unvariance/collector/issue-refactor-ci.md

 11) build-collector.yaml
 - Build only (no tests): multi-arch images for `collector` and `nri-init` using current separate Dockerfiles; manifest push
 - Runners: GH-hosted (amd64 + arm64)
-- Notes: Will be updated to use unified multi-stage Containerfile targets.
+- Notes: Runs on `main` only; will be updated to use unified multi-stage Containerfile targets.

 12) build-component-artifacts.yaml (reusable)
 - Build only (no tests): builds `collector` or `nri-init`, can upload image tar and binary